Crescencia Valls Espí

-Crescencia Valls Espí (Onteniente, 9 June 1863 – Canals, 26 September 1936) was a Spanish Catholic embroiderer who was murdered during the Spanish Civil War.
+Crescencia Valls Espí (Onteniente, 9 June 1863 – Canals, 26 September 1936) was a Spanish Catholic embroiderer who suffered martyrdom during the Spanish Civil War.
 She was beatified by Pope John Paul II on 11 March 2001.

 Life

 Crescencia was born in Onteniente, Spain to Joaquín Valls and Francisca Espí and baptized on 10 June 1863 in the parish church of Santa Maria.
 She received a basic education at the school of the Daughters of Charity of San Vicente de Paúl in Onteniente.
 A devout Catholic, she became an embroiderer, working at home to help support her family.
-She belonged to several charitable Catholic associations: Women of Saint Vincent de Paul, the Apostleship of Prayer and the Third Order of the Virgen del Carmen.
+She belonged to several charitable Catholic associations: Women of Saint Vincent de Paul, the Apostleship of Prayer and the Third Order of Our Lady of Carmel.